dsjsantos/react-dj-forms-builder/Documentation.md

     * **'none'**

         In fact its a empty component.
-Only the grid and container struture will be rendered, applying the indicated class selector.
-It may be used to create a container for dinamic interation.
+Only the grid and container struture will be rendered, applying the indicated class selector and also the children within.
+It may be used to create a container for dinamic interation or to render children inside a empty parent field group.

+        > If you need, you may control the chindren render with field properties.
+If 'hideChildren' where true and 'value' where not considered a *true value* the children will not be rendered.

     * **'custom'**